Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-May6, supabase is an AI database? i accidentally read the article about why Supabase grows fast
+May6, supabase is an AI database? i accidentally read the article about why Supabase grows fast.

 May4, every night i have a creation, but this night i have two.
-1st is about
+1st is about, and 2nd.
+But no time to execute.

 2025May1, talk about new product with another start-up CEO Mr. JING Yilin.
 Now he works on building a science-study version MANUS.